Substra/substra-documentation/src/usage.md

 eval "$(_SUBSTRA_COMPLETE=source substra)"
 ```

-For zsh users add this to your .zshrc:
+For zsh users add this to your `.zshrc`:

 ```sh
 eval "$(_SUBSTRA_COMPLETE=source_zsh substra)"